 Guide to student loan interest rates

-At Bankrate we strive to help you make smarter financial decisions.
+Bankrate is always editorially independent.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
+Our is to ensure everything we publish is objective, accurate and trustworthy.

 How do student loan interest rates work?

 Interest is the extra cost that lenders charge you to borrow money, expressed as a percentage of the principal amount of your loan.
 Your interest rate has a huge effect on your student loans.
 The higher the rate, the more interest you’ll pay every month.
-A borrower with a higher interest rate will have higher monthly payments than a borrower with a lower rate, even if they both took out the same amount originally.
-A higher rate also increases the overall cost of your loan.

-Typically, choosing a longer repayment term will give you a higher interest rate and vice versa.
+Typically, a longer repayment term will give you a higher interest rate and vice versa.
 However, your interest rate also largely depends on your credit score, income and more.

 In general, interest on a student loan compounds monthly, which means that the amount you pay in a given month is based on the remaining loan amount.